AxTheB/Growduino-firmware/README.md

 Basic system information
 ------------------------
 /sensors/status.jso
 Shows compile-time and runtime status.
-Note that uptime is string not number, this may be fixed in the future
+Note that uptime is string not number, this may be fixed in the future. daymin is minutes since midnight.

 ```json
     {